kenneth051/Mydairy3/README.md

 **Acknowledgments**

-Desire to make a difference in allowing people access their diary on an device at any time
+Desire to make a difference in allowing people access a diary on an device at any time